UgohP/javascript-projects/README.md

-This repo contains some basic and advanced projects built with javascript
+This repo contains some basic and advanced projects built with javascript.